JMPerez/jmperez.github.com/source/projects/index.md

 These are some personal projects I have been working on to learn more about certain libraries and browser APIs.

 I like trying out "the last new thing" in a small project and publish it [on GitHub](https://github.com/JMPerez), both as a personal reminder of what I did, and to help people looking for examples.

+I'm also trying to keep [a list of things I'm exploring at the moment](/wip).
 {% raw %}

 <h2>Music/Audio Projects</h2>